tone-vs/Master_thesis/README.md

 See `config.R` for the full lists of `hs_layer1` and `hs_layer2` codes.

 ### Trade threshold
-Bilateral flows below USD 1 million are excluded (`MIN_FLOW = 1e6` in `config.R`).
+Bilateral product-level flows below USD 1,000 are excluded (`MIN_FLOW = 1000`
-The threshold is applied after aggregating across HS codes to the bilateral dyad level.
+in `config.R`), following Ou et al. (2024) who demonstrate this threshold retains more than 99.99% of total semiconductor trade value.
+The threshold is applied at the HS6 product level before aggregation to the bilateral dyad level in `05_build_network_data.R`.

 ### Taiwan data handling
 Taiwan does not report to UN Comtrade.
 Its trade data is sourced from the